This post may contain affiliate or sponsored links. Please read our disclosure policy.

-Prepare to be transported to a warm summer day as you enjoy our Strawberry Avocado Salad.
-Tangy feta cheese, toasted sliced almonds, sweet strawberries, fresh pineapple, and creamy avocado pair well with the sweet and tangy balsamic dressing.
+Prepare to be transported to a warm summer day as you enjoy our Summer Strawberry Salad.
+Tangy feta cheese, toasted sliced almonds, sweet strawberries, fresh pineapple, and creamy avocado pair well with the sweet and tangy honey balsamic dressing.

 This light and fruity salad is bursting with color and flavor.
 Like other salads in our recipe index, our Strawberry Avocado Salad is easy to throw together and packed with nutritional powerhouse ingredients.